hoekslbe/389_h4/README.md

     (e) Size of keys and values requested for operation.
 SET requests for values that exceed the max memory of the cache (1024 bytes) will not be accepted by the server, but beneath the maxmem ceiling, the size of values requested for any operation may affect performance.

-    (f) User request frequency
+    User request frequency would be an important workload parameter if our server was capable of multi-threading, but in our current implementation, varying request frequency will not affect performance since only one client can communicate one request at a time, locking until the server has responded.
+    Quality of the network connection: whether server-client program is running on a single computer, wirelessly between two computers, or over ethernet connection.
+In our design, network connection will not be a relevant parameter because we will run the system on a single computer.

 5. Factors of Study:
     Client requests
-      - SET requests, large and small
+      - SET , large and small
-      - GET requests, large and small
+      - GET , large and small
+      - DEL ,
-      -
+      - Space_used requests

-- client "SET" inputs, small and large
-- client requests, leveled in a range of frequencies
-//- what other parameters? more challenging parameters to measure/adjust?

 6. Evaluation Technique:
   Our system will be evaluated by simulation because we don't have a real application to test within our client-server system.